thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ## For New Users

 If you’re new to NixOS, use the Calamares graphical installer for simplicity.
-Refer to the [Zero to Nix Guide](https://zero-to-nix.com/) for basics.
+Refer to the [Zero-to-Nix Guide](https://zero-to-nix.com/) for basics.
 If errors occur during commands like `nixos-rebuild switch`, check `/etc/nixos/configuration.nix` for syntax errors and run `journalctl -p 3 -xb` for logs.

 ## Prerequisites